 UA Little Rock is a part of the University of Arkansas System.
-Located in the capital city of Little Rock, UA Little Rock is a metropolitan university serving a diverse student population through a mix of undergraduate, graduate and professional programs.
+Located in the capital city of Little Rock, UA Little Rock is a metropolitan university serving a diverse student population through a mix of undergraduate, graduate, and professional programs.
 The institution is a Carnegie doctoral/research institution with strong public service and research interests, and with such distinction comes opportunity.
 UA Little Rock provides a unique environment that combines a fast-paced business and technology hub with cultural offerings and deep ties to the community.
-UA Little Rock is more than a collection of brick and mortar buildings – it is a place employees call home!

 To easily search, view, and apply for open UA Little Rock positions, please follow the instructions below:

-Use the Eternal Candidate link if you currently are NOT a University of Arkansas System employee.
+Choose the External Candidate link if you are NOT currently a University of Arkansas System employee.

 - Search Find Jobs in the search box to view all open positions.

 - Once you’ve submitted an application, click My Applications to view the status.

 IMPORTANT: If there are required documents to be uploaded with your application, please review them closely before certifying and submitting your application.
 Applications received without the required documents may be considered incomplete and rejected.

 If you need assistance with the application process, or if you are a person with a disability who would like to request a reasonable accommodation related to the application process, please contact the Department of Human Resources at 501-916-3180.